 Research using animals

-The University of Central Lancashire is committed to excellence in research.
-We work at the forefront of scientific and medical advances in order to impact positively on society.
+We are committed to excellence in research.
 Animal research plays an important role in some of the research we undertake.
 Whilst we take every opportunity to reduce the use of animals for research, on occasion there is no alternative available.

 Openness